4. Library Management System

 5. Currency Converter

-The Currency Converter application allows users to convert an amount from one currency to another using real-time exchange rates.
-It can handle various currencies and continuously fetch the latest conversion rates.
-The project can be implemented as a web-based tool that updates the rates dynamically, benefiting users involved in international trade, finance, and business.
+The Currency Converter application in Python is a simple project developed to convert an amount from one currency to another using real-time exchange rates.
+The user can convert various currencies and the latest conversion rates will be continuously fetched from the Web API.
+You can also develop this application as a website tool that updates the rates on the go for dynamic users working with international trade, finance, etc.

 Technologies Used: Java, Java Servlets, Ajax, Applet.